chuckha/flashcards/README.md

-# Genki vocab
+# Genki vocab/sentences

-To make an importable deck, run make.
+The decks are already committed.
+To update them run make.

-Import `vocab.txt` to Anki.
+Import `vocab/vocab.txt` and `sentences/sentences.txt` to Anki.

 # Syntax

 You can comment the chapter text files, the comments will be ignored as well as empty lines.

-the syntax of vocab.txt is front, back, tags
+the syntax of the output is `front\tback\ttags`.
+You must import with HTML in fields enabled.